rgburke/grv/README.md

 make install
 ```

-`grv` is currently an alias used by oh-my-zsh.
-To install grv with an alternative
-binary name that doesn't conflict with this alias, change the last
+To install grv with an alternative binary name change the last step to:
-step to:

 ```
 make install BINARY=NewBinaryName
 ```

 where `NewBinaryName` is the alternative name to use instead.
-Alternatively `unalias grv` can be added to the end of your `.zshrc` if you do
-not use the `grv` alias.

 The steps above will install GRV to `$GOPATH/bin`.
 A static libgit2 will be built and
 included in GRV when built this way.
 Alternatively if libgit2 0.25 is